kensuka21/ShortenerLink/README.md

 # shortener-link

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This is a side project to make short links consuming a Google's API.

 ## Build & development